In this episode, Iram speaks with Payal Kumar and Jayantha Dewasiri about open access journals, in celebration of Open Access Week.

 Dr. Dewasiri N. Jayantha is a professor attached to the Department of Accountancy and Finance, Sabaragamuwa University of Sri Lanka.
 He is a well-known researcher who has published in high-ranked journals such as Managerial Finance (Emerald), Qualitative Research in Financial Markets (Emerald), Journal of Public Affairs (Wiley), International Journal of Qualitative Methods (Sage), etc. He is a pioneer in applying triangulation research approaches in the management discipline.
 He is also a practitioner with 17 years of industry experience and more than seven years of academic experience.
 He has been awarded several times for his outstanding research performance.

 He believes open access models as a potential approach to enhance equity, equality, and inclusivity in research.
 Hence, he is keen on developing open-access research models in the South Asian region.
-For instance, he supported the introduction of a few platinum open access journals such as the South Asian Journal of Marketing published by Emerald Publishing, Asian Journal of Finance, and South Asian Journal of Tourism and Hospitality published by the Faculty of Management Studies, Sabaragamuwa University of Sri Lanka.
+For instance, he supported the introduction of a few diamond open access journals such as the South Asian Journal of Marketing published by Emerald Publishing, Asian Journal of Finance, and South Asian Journal of Tourism and Hospitality published by the Faculty of Management Studies, Sabaragamuwa University of Sri Lanka.
 Recently, he has been accredited as a Fellow Chartered Manager (FCMI CMgr) by the Chartered Institute of Management, UK.

 Considering his valuable contribution to research and academia, Emerald Publishing, UK has appointed him as the brand ambassador for its South Asian region.